 The Montreal Canadiens have won the Stanley Cup 24 times, the most of any team.

 The Toronto Maple Leafs have won the second most championships, 11.

-The trophy cup has reportedly been through many adventures, such as being forgotten on the side of the road, being kicked into a canal and taken into a swimming pool.
+The trophy cup reportedly has had many adventures, such as being forgotten on the side of the road, being kicked into a canal and taken into a swimming pool.

 Each player and front-office member of a Stanley Cup winning team gets to spend one day that year with the trophy.
 Since the early 1990s, Cup minders have chaperoned the trophy while it is traveling.

-After each Stanley Cup, the names of everyone on the winning team are etched onto a tier of the trophy.
+After each Stanley Cup championship, the names of everyone on the winning team are etched onto a tier of the trophy.

 1893 - The Montreal Amateur Athletic Association wins the first Stanley Cup.

 1909 - The Ottawa Senators become the first professional team to win the trophy.